fazo96/bloodstained-fangs/src/eng/8_tables/1_adventure_seeds.typ

 #pagebreak()
 == Adventure Tables

 Every city bleeds its own stories.
-Roll on the table below when you need a hook sharp enough to draw blood—something to drag your players into the dark.
+Roll on the table below when you need a hook sharp enough to draw blood.
 These seeds are starting points, not scripts.
 Twist them.
 Make them yours.
 Let them fester.

 #table_d66(
   (